vijayvulchi/todo-app-vuejs/README.md

 # my-vue-app
-Description: Todo with Vuejs, Expreejs and Mongoose (MongoDB)
+Description: Todo application with Vuejs, Expreejs and Mongoose (MongoDB)

 > A Vue.js project